History of anarchism: In the United States

 American anarchism has its roots in religious groups that fled Europe to escape religious persecution during the 17th century.
 It sprouted towards individual anarchism as distrust of government was widespread in North America during the next centuries.
 In sharp contrast with their European counterparts, according to the scholar Marshall, American anarchism was leaning towards individualism and was mainly pro-capitalist, hence described as right-wing libertarianism; however Marshall later stated that capitalism and anarchism are incompatible and American anarchists like Tucker and Spooner were left libertarians.
 The scholar Martin stated the American anarchists were mutualist anarchists in support of the labor theory of value.
-American anarchist justified private property as the safeguard of personal autonomy.
+American anarchism justified private property as the safeguard of personal autonomy.
 Henry David Thoreau was an important early influence on individualist anarchist thought in the United States in the mid 19th century.
 He was skeptical towards government—in his work Civil Disobedience he declared that "That government is best which governs least".
 He has frequently been cited as an anarcho-individualist, even though he was never rebellious.
 Josiah Warren was, at the late 19th century, a prominent advocate of a variant of mutualism called equitable commerce, a fair trade system where the price of a product is based on labor effort instead of the cost of manufacturing.
 Benjamin Tucker, also influenced by Proudhon, was the editor of the prominent anarchist journal Liberty and a proponent of individualism.

 In the shade of individualism, there was also anarcho-Christianism as well as some socialist pockets, especially in Chicago.
 It was after Chicago's bloody protests in 1886 when the anarchist movement became known nationwide.
-But anarchism quickly declined when it was associated with terrorist violence.
+But anarchism quickly declined when it became associated with terrorist violence.